-Sydney Metro is a government agency constituted under section 38 of the Transport Administration Act.
+Sydney Metro is a NSW Government agency constituted under section 38 of the Transport Administration Act 1988

-We are strategically guided and overseen by a Board which provides direction, advice and guidance to the Chief Executive, with our objectives and functions being directed by Part 3D of the Act.
+We are strategically guided and overseen by a Board which provides direction, advice and guidance to the Chief Executive, with our objectives and functions being directed by Part 3D of the TAA.

-Sydney Metro is, in the exercise of its functions, subject to the control and direction of the Minister for Transport.
-The Minister has the power to direct Sydney Metro in the exercise of its functions under section 3B of the Act.
+Sydney Metro is, in the exercise of its functions, subject to the control and direction of the Minister.
+The Minister has the power to direct Sydney Metro in the exercise of its functions under section 3B of the TAA.

-Within Sydney Metro our governance arrangements, decision making systems and processes are designed to:
+Within Sydney Metro our internal governance arrangements, decision making systems and processes are designed to:

-- enable informed and transparent decision making and provide an open environment to raise and resolve issues - encourage decision making in line with delegations and clear accountabilities that is transparent and responsive but with an organisation-wide lens - support consistent, simple and straight-forward decision making processes that limit duplication, burden, time and cost on the organisation.
+- enable informed and transparent decision making and provide an open environment to raise and resolve issues - · ensure decisions are authorised and accountable - support consistent, simple and straight-forward decision making processes that limit duplication, burden, time and cost on the organisation.